RuhulAminSharif/SQL-Commands/Basic_Commands.md

 - ``SOME`` is a synonym for ``ANY``, which means that we can use them interchangeably.

 ## ALL
-``ALL`` operator allows you to compare a value with all values in a set returned by a sub-query.
+``ALL`` operator allows we to compare a value with all values in a set returned by a sub-query.
 ```PostgreSQL
 expression operator ALL(sub-query)
 ```